From Amsterdam to Paris

 For a tour through the red light district, the Prostitution Information Center offers fantastic tours led by a former sex worker.
 Not many questions are off-limits and you get to know the history and the laws behind the windows.
 Inquire here for a tour.

 The journey begins at Amsterdam Centraal station.
 From there, several Thalys trains depart daily directly from Amsterdam to Antwerp.
-In less than an hour, you’ll be at Antwerp Central Station.
+In one hour fiften, you’ll be at Antwerp Central Station.

 If you want to travel with Thalys you have to reserve a seat in advance; however, a slower route is available without additional reservation costs.